Vladislav Gussev

-Vladislav Gussev (born 26 August 1986) is an Estonian footballer.
-He plays the position of striker and is 1.97 m tall and weighs 86 kg.
+Vladislav Gussev (born 26 August 1986) is an Estonian former footballer.
+Striker and is 1.97 m tall and weighs 86 kg.
 He has played two games for the Estonia national football team.

 In November 2008, he was handed a two-year ban by the Estonian Football Association for attempts of match fixing.

 Personal

 He has got an older brother, Vitali Gussev, who is also a footballer.